-- Re-connect urban dwellers and the cities in which they live, with nature
+Building relationships between nature, urban dwellers, and the cities in which they live

-- Grow resilient cultural roots for long-term social and ecological well-being across all levels of society
+Building resilient cultural roots for long-term social and ecological well-being across all levels of society.

 From these first meetings, SocieCity moved on to interview local political leaders and activists, meet with farmers, urban planners, academics, and work to disseminate solutions using art, design, and community actions.
 In the years following, he group’s founders Lydon and Kang produced the acclaimed documentary film Final Straw: Food, Earth, Happiness, wrote articles, essays, and books read by over 1 million people, and produced hundreds of exhibitions and workshops worldwide.
 In 2018 we opened our first physical space called The Branch in Osaka, Japan, hosting workshops, artists-in-residence, and building an urban pocket farm where locals and visitors from abroad can explore the nature of sustainability together.